raizman2012/puremodels/README.md

 ### Native, lightweight models

-We are aiming at providing a set of AngularJS directives based on Bootstrap's markup and CSS.
-The goal is to provide **native AngularJS directives** without any dependency on jQuery or Bootstrap's JavaScript.
+We are aiming at providing a set of AngularJS models for better MVC
-It is often better to rewrite an existing JavaScript code and create a new, pure AngularJS directive.
-Most of the time the resulting directive is smaller as compared to the original JavaScript code size and better integrated into the AngularJS ecosystem.

 Good luck with puremodels!